blended-zio/blended-zio-site/content/docs/blended_usecases.md

 ### Config as code

 The outlined use cases are mostly driven by configuration, which may become quite complex.
 Therefore we have made a decision early on, that the configuration files are treated as code and are packaged as part of a _container_ deployment.
-Furthermore, the fingerprints of the configfiles are recorded by the packaging process, to that we can detect ad hoc config changes that may have happened after _container_ rollout.
+Furthermore, the fingerprints of the config-files are recorded by the packaging process, to that we can detect ad hoc config changes that may have happened after _container_ rollout.

 ### Static packaging